Welcome to today's edition of the Rush 24-7 podcast.

 But he's got to do something.

-Obviously, annexing Ukraine and Kremlin, not enough.
+Obviously, annexing Ukraine and Crimea, not enough.

 And all to get noticed.

-Hell, the Botox injections alone, folks.
+Hell of Botox injections alone, folks.

 I mean, even when you have the government to pay for it, it still is a lot of money.

-You know, he's up to Pelosi spending levels by now.
+He's up to Pelosi spending levels by now.

-Uh I would uh I would think.
+I would think.

-But then again, Putin of all people should understand.
+But then again, Putin, of all people, should understand.

 I mean, just like in his country, our news media know that their primary job is to protect the regime.

-And so the media here is doing, he understands this.
+And so the media here is doing.

 He understands the media here's job is to protect the regime.